 What’s the bottom line?

-Living a healthy lifestyle is the best way to avoid heart attack and stroke.
+Living a healthy lifestyle is the best way to prevent heart attack and stroke.
 Monitoring of heart rate, blood pressure, diabetes & weight levels is crucial in terms of prevention & managing diseases.
 So now that you know how to avoid heart attack, follow a healthy lifestyle & take all the preventive measures.